Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Yes.
 - [x] No.

 ### You create and enforce an Azure AD Identity Protection user risk policy that has the following settings: – Assignment: Include Group1, Exclude Group2 – Conditions: Sign-in risk of Medium and above– Access: Allow access, Require password change You have an Azure Active Directory (Azure AD) tenant named contoso.com that contains the users shown in the following table.
-For each of the following statements, select Yes if the statement is true.
-Otherwise, select No. NOTE: Each correct selection is worth one point

 ![Question 649 part 1](images/question649_1.jpg)
 ![Question 649 part 2](images/question649_2.jpg)